vk5-pdx/hamming/README.md

-# Hammning encoder and decoder in SV
+# Hamming Encoder-Decoder in SV